The Real Housewives of Beverly Hills season 9: Production and crew

 The Real Housewives of Beverly Hills was renewed for a ninth season in April 2018.
 The season premiered on February 12, 2019.
-Alex Baskin, Chris Cullen, Douglas Ross, Greg Stewart, Toni Gallagher, Dave Rupel and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.
+Alex Baskin, Chris Cullen, Douglas Ross, Greg Stewart, Toni Gallagher, Dave Rupel and Andy Cohen are recognized as the series' executive producers.
+The season was produced and distributed by Evolution Media.

+Cast and synopsis

 Cast

 All six cast members from the previous season returned, along with Denise Richards joining the cast in a regular capacity.
 Grammer returned once again as a friend of the housewives.
 Vanderpump last appeared in the final episode of the season.
 On June 4, 2019, Vanderpump announced that she would not attend the ninth season reunion, stating: "The objective of the reunion is to reunite, right?
 And I have no inclination to reunite with the women who've been harassing me for 10 months now."
 Following this, Variety announced that she would not return to the series.

 Synopsis

-Much of the season's drama revolves around the cast turning against Lisa Vanderpump for her alleged machinations against them.
-It begins when Dorit Kemsley adopts a dog named Lucy Lucy Apple Juice from Lisa Vanderpump's dog rescue center.
-Dorit rehomes Lucy after the dog attacks her family, but the new owner was also unable to properly care for the dog and ended up taking her to a shelter that euthanizes unwanted animals.
-The incident is brought up by two Vanderpump Dogs employees when Kyle Richards and Teddi Mellencamp visit the foundation.
-Lisa Vanderpump attempts to shut down the conversation on camera, but the employees still express their frustration that Dorit knew rehoming the animal was a contract violation and that Lucy was not the first dog she was unable to manage.

-When Lucy is brought up at dinner during a group vacation in the Bahamas, Lisa Rinna immediately chastises Vanderpump for letting her employees speak openly about the situation and calls it a set-up.
-Matters are further complicated when Teddi confesses that she knew about the Lucy ordeal prior to her visit to the foundation and had conspired with the Vanderpump Dogs employees to create a scene for the show so they could embarrass Dorit.
-Teddi insists that the employees acted as intermediaries on Lisa Vanderpump's behalf, but Lisa Vanderpump emphatically denies that she had no part of their scheme.

-When the story is leaked to Radar Online, the ladies unanimously believe that Lisa Vanderpump was behind it.
-Things reach a breaking point when Kyle tells Lisa Vanderpump that the group, herself included, believe Lisa Vanderpump orchestrated everything to punish the Kemsleys for the dog fiasco without directly jeopardizing her friendship with them.
-Fed up with being called a liar and a master manipulator, Lisa Vanderpump subsequently kicks Kyle out of her house, ends their friendship over the issue, and subsequently quits the show.